pocoloko/idena-shared-node-guide/README.md

 These instructions are for Debian 10, other distros have not been tested.
 I'm using Debian 10 on a VPS with 4 vCores, 8GB RAM and 100GB SSD storage.

-* Most VPSs don't come with swap enabled, but I created a 4GB swapfile which will act as RAM fallback in case I ever run out of the available 8GB, this will prevent the system from killing processes, of course things will slow down but its better to have additional "RAM" even if its at SSD speeds than to have killed processes.
+* (optional) Most VPSs don't come with swap enabled, but I created 4GB swapfile which will act as RAM fallback in case I ever run out of the available 8GB, this will prevent the system from killing processes, of course things will slow down but its better to have additional "RAM" even if its at SSD speeds than to have killed processes.
 ```
 sudo fallocate -l 4G /swapfile
 sudo chmod 600 /swapfile